Viki-coding/ADHD-Self-Assessment/README.md

     IT IS NOT A FORMAL DIAGNOSIS.

-The program aims to allow people/GP's to check if they have some symptoms that may indicate they have ADHD, they can then decide wheather they wish to look into having a formal diagnosis.
+The program aims to allow people/GP's to check if they have some symptoms that may indicate they have ADHD, they can then decide whether they wish to look into having a formal diagnosis.

-ADHD is heriditary.
-A diagnois can help families discover issues they many have been experiencing leading to the correct supports and help.
+ADHD is hereditary.
+A diagnosis can help families discover issues they many have been experiencing leading to the correct supports and help.

 <h2>User Demographics - Target audience</h2>
-The target auidence for this tool is people over 17 years of age.
+The target audience for this tool is people over 17 years of age.
 GP's can use this tool to assess if they feel their patient may have ADHD so they can refer them for a more comprehensive diagnosis.
-The benefit of this tool to be able to get more informed about this condiation and make positive changes to peoples lives.
+The benefit of this tool to be able to get more informed about this condiation and make positive changes to people's lives.

-Unfortunetly in Ireland the waiting lists for educational pychologists and psychiarists is very long and can be very expensive.
-To be able to use an on-line tool to rule ADHD in OR out for a patient is hugely important and benefical to both the patient but also the over-burdoned healthcare system.
+Unfortunatley in Ireland the waiting lists for educational psychologists and psychiatrists is very long and can be very expensive.
+To be able to use an on-line tool to rule ADHD in OR out for a patient is hugely important and beneficial to both the patient but also the over-burdened healthcare system.

 <h2>UX</h2>